New Mexico Music Commission Student Musician Spotlight

 - exceptional respect for their family, peers, mentors, teachers, and elders

 - extraordinary dedication to the study and performance of their musical instrument(s)/voice.

 This recognition is open to student instrumentalists, singers, composers, arrangers, and singer-songwriters.
 All musical styles and genres are welcome.
 Character and integrity are equally important as talent, playing ability, and dedication to music.

 An individual shall be ruled ineligible to be featured in the Music Commission’s Student Musician Spotlight series if they are related to a New Mexico Music Commissioner or an employee of New Mexico Arts.

-Nominations are accepted year-round on an ongoing basis.
-A new student will be featured approximately once a month, primarily during the traditional academic school year (September to May) will be featured.
+Nominations are accepted year-round and on an ongoing basis.
+No more than one student per month during the traditional academic school year (September to May) will be featured.
 The number of students featured is dependent on the number of eligible nominations received.
-The same student can only be featured once per academic school year.
+The same student may only be featured once per academic school year.
 Students may not nominate themselves.
 The music commission is not obligated to feature a student every month during the school year.

-We ask the nominator to communicate with the student’s parent or guardian your intention to nominate their child for this recognition.
-Inform them they will need to provide us with a head shot, bio, and performance video of their child performing should their child be recognized through the Student Spotlight series.
-The parent/guardian will also be required to sign and submit a release form granting the New Mexico Music Commission permission to publicly display these materials.
+The nominator is responsible for contacting the student’s parent/guardian to inform them they will need to provide the Music Commission with a head shot, bio, and performance video should their child be selected.
+The parent/guardian are required to sign and submit a release form granting the New Mexico Music Commission permission to publicly display these materials.
 We cannot feature a student without these items.
 See Acceptance section below for details.

 To nominate a student musician, fill out a nomination form and provide all required documentation as specified in the guidelines section of the form.
 The nominator’s statement must be formatted for 8½ x 11 sized paper with portrait orientation.

 The following materials are required with each nomination – incomplete nominations will not be considered: